Days out tips

 If you receive PIP, certain rates of DLA, several other qualifying benefits, or you have a visual or hearing impairment, you can apply for a Disabled Persons Railcard.
 This will give you 1/3 off most train fares for you and a friend, and will also qualify you for a wide range of 2 for 1 offers on attractions around the country.

-Most attractions offer disabled discounts, special access, carers-go-free solutions, but carers often don’t ask for it.
+Most attractions offer discounts, special access, carers go free, but carers often don’t ask for it.
 Please do ask whenever you are visiting any facility as it can save you a small fortune.

 This guide has listings of accessible days out and can be downloaded online.